devksingh4/jensen-bucks/README.md

 GPU-accelerated processing would seem like a natural first step for tackling the 1BRC; after all, GPUs excel at parallel workloads.
 However, traditional GPU approaches hit a fundamental bottleneck: moving data to the GPU is *really* slow.

 The conventional pipeline looks like this:
-1. CPU reads file from disk (~3-7 GB/s on NVMe)
+1. CPU reads file from disk
-2. CPU copies data to GPU over PCIe (~12-16 GB/s on PCIe 3.0, ~25-32 GB/s on PCIe 4.0)
+2. CPU copies data to GPU over PCIe

-For a 14 GB file, this PCIe transfer alone takes 1-2 seconds—before any processing begins.
+For a 14 GB file, this PCIe transfer alone takes several seconds before any processing begins.
 Many GPU implementations struggle because:
 - The entire 14 GB file may not fit in VRAM (especially on consumer GPUs)
 - CPU-to-GPU transfers become the bottleneck, not computation
 - The GPU sits idle while waiting for data